Women Financial Statistics – A Look At The Data

 (Source: IUPUI)

-There are a variety of possible explanations for this disparity.
-It could be that women are simply more generous than men, or that they are more likely to have disposable income.
-Another possibility is that women are more likely to support causes that directly benefit other women, such as education and health care.
+Various explanations exist for this disparity.
+Women may simply be more generous than men, or they may have greater disposable income.
+Another possibility is that women are more likely to support causes directly benefiting other women, such as education and healthcare.

-Whatever the reason, the data shows that women are more likely to give back to their communities through charitable donations.
-As the world becomes increasingly connected, it is important for everyone to do their part in making it a better place.
-Women’s philanthropy is one way to help make that happen.
+Regardless of the reason, data demonstrates that women are more inclined to give back to their communities through charitable donations.
+As our world becomes increasingly interconnected, everyone must contribute to making it better.
+Women’s philanthropy represents one powerful way to achieve this goal.

 Women tend to spend less on impulse purchases than men